 The Board, pursuant to a motion duly made and seconded, has adopted the following Rules and Regulations.
-The enforcement date for 2010 changes to these rules will be July 1, 2010.
+The enforcement date for 2012 changes to these rules will be July 1, 2012.

-This, the 1st day of July, 2010.
+Γhis, the 1 st day of July, 2012.

 Richard Thompson /s/ CHAIRMAN

 Warren Massey /s/ DIRECTOR

 Stephen Farrow /s/ DIRECTOR

 ATTEST:

 Stan A. Carter /s/ EXECUTIVE DIRECTOR

+APPENDIX

-APPENDIX RULES AND REGULATIONS OF THE STATE BOARD OF WORKERS' COMPENSATION APPENDIX
+RULES AND REGULATIONS OF THE STATE BOARD OF WORKERS' COMPENSATION APPENDIX

-- 2 Procedure to Elect Coverage, Reject Coverage or Revoke Exemption. - 12 Publication of Board Decisions - 13 Termination of Dependency. - 15 Stipulated Settlements. - 24 Procedure for Enforcement Division to Request a Hearing. - 40 Offices and Addresses of the Board; Sessions. - 48 Reserved. - 60 Adoption and Amendment of Rules of the Board; Assignment of Identification Numbers for Claimants; Form of Documents Submitted to Board; Enforcement Powers. - 61 Publication of Notice of Operation under the Act; Forms. - 62 Electronic Data Interchange (EDI). - 63 Proration of Board's Expenses. - 81.1 Bill of Rights. - 82 Statute of Limitation and Procedure for Filing Claims. - 84 - 100 Alternative Dispute Resolution (ADR) Unit. - 102 Attorneys Entitled to Practice Before the Board; Reporting Requirements; Postponements, Leave of Absence, and Legal Conflicts; Conduct of Hearings; Motions and Interlocutory Orders; Discovery and Submission of Evidence; Written Responses. - 102.1 Practice of Law before the Board. - 103 Appeals to the Appellate Division. - 104 Suspension/Reinstatement of Benefits. - 105 Appeals to the Courts. - 108 Attorney's Fees. - 121 Insurance in More than One Company; Self-Insurance; Insurance by Counties and Municipalities. - 126 Proof of Compliance with Insurance Provisions. - 127 Permits for Self-Insurance; Establishment of Offices. - 131 Designation by Insurer of Office for Service of Notices. - 200 Compensation for Medical Care; Changes in Treatment; Filing of Medical Reports. - 200.1 Provision of Rehabilitation Services. - 201 Panel of Physicians. - 202 Examinations. - 203 Payment of Medical Expenses; Procedure When Amount of Expenses are Disputed. - 204 Subsequent Non-Work Related Injury; Chain of Causation; Burden of Proof. - 205 Necessity of Treatment; Disputes Regarding Authorized Treatment. - 206 Reimbursement of Group Carrier or Other Healthcare Provider. - 208 Managed Care Organization Rules. - 220 Computing Days of Disability Preceding Payment of Compensation. - 221 Method of Payment. - 222 Time Limit for Application for Lump Sum Payment. - 226 Procedures for Appointing Guardian for Minor or Incompetent Adult. - 240 Offer of Suitable Employment. - 243 Credit for Payment of Income Benefits. - 244 Reimbursement for Payment of Disability Benefits. - 260 Basis for Computing Compensation. - 261 Reserved. - 262 Computing Temporary Partial Disability. - 263 Determination of Disability Rating. - 265 Payment of No-Dependency Benefits Into the General Fund of the State Treasury.
+ALLENDIA 2 Procedure to Elect Coverage, Reject Coverage or Revoke Exemption.
+12 Publication of Board Decisions 13 Termination of Dependency.
+15 Stipulated Settlements.
+24 Procedure for Enforcement Division to Request a Hearing.
+40 Offices and Addresses of the Board; Sessions.
+48 Reserved.
+60 Adoption and Amendment of Rules of the Board; Assignment of Identification Numbers for Claimants; Form of Documents Submitted to Board; Enforcement Powers.
+61 Publication of Notice of Operation under the Act; Forms.
+62 Electronic Data Interchange (EDI).
+63 Proration of Board's Expenses.
+81.1 Bill of Rights.
+82 Statute of Limitation and Procedure for Filing Claims.
+84 Ctatate of Entitlation and Froodatic for Filling Claims.
+100 Alternative Dispute Resolution (ADR) Unit.
+102 Attorneys Entitled to Practice Before the Board; Reporting Requirements; Postponements, 102 Leave of Absence, and Legal Conflicts; Conduct of Hearings; Motions and Interlocutory Orders; Discovery and Submission of Evidence; Written Responses.
+102.1 Practice of Law before the Board.
+102.1 103 Appeals to the Appellate Division.
+104 Suspension/Reinstatement of Benefits.
+105 Appeals to the Courts.
+108 Attorney's Fees.
+121 Insurance in More than One Company; Self-Insurance; Insurance by Counties and Municipalities.
+126 Proof of Compliance with Insurance Provisions.
+127 Permits for Self-Insurance; Establishment of Offices.
+131 Designation by Insurer of Office for Service of Notices.
+200 Compensation for Medical Care; Changes in Treatment; Filing of Medical Reports.
+20 0.1 Provision of Rehabilitation Services.
+201 Panel of Physicians.
+202 Examinations.
+203 Payment of Medical Expenses; Procedure When Amount of Expenses are Disputed.
+204 Subsequent Non-Work Related Injury; Chain of Causation; Burden of Proof.
+205 Necessity of Treatment; Disputes Regarding Authorized Treatment.
+206 Reimbursement of Group Carrier or Other Healthcare Provider.
+208 Managed Care Organization Rules.
+220 Computing Days of Disability Preceding Payment of Compensation.
+221 Method of Payment.
+222 Time Limit for Application for Lump Sum Payment.
+226 Procedures for Appointing Guardian for Minor or Incompetent Adult.
+240 Offer of Suitable Employment.
+243 Credit for Payment of Income Benefits.
+244 Reimbursement for Payment of Disability Benefits.
+260 Basis for Computing Compensation.
+261 Reserved.
+262 Computing Temporary Partial Disability.
+263 Determination of Disability Rating.

-- 380 Establishment of the Self-Insurers Guaranty Trust Fund.

-- 381 Definitions as used in this Article.

-- 382 Purpose.

-- 383 Board of Trustees; How Appointed.

-- 384 Powers of the Board of Trustees.

-- 385 Participant Filing for Relief under the Federal Bankruptcy Act.

-- 386 Method of Assessment.

-- 387 Rights and Obligations of Board of Trustees to Obtain Reimbursement from Participant.

-- 388 Duties of the Board to Board of trustees.
+265 Payment of No-Dependency Benefits Into the General Fund of the State Treasury.
+380 Establishment of the Self-Insurers Guaranty Trust Fund.
+381 Definitions as used in this Article.
+382 Purpose.
+383 Board of Trustees; How Appointed.
+384 Powers of the Board of Trustees.
+385 Participant Filing for Relief under the Federal Bankruptcy Act.
+386 Method of Assessment.
+387 Rights and Obligations of Board of Trustees to Obtain Reimbursement from Participant.
+388 Duties of the Board to Board of trustees.